18F/unit-testing-node/_pages/components/middleware.md

 npm ERR!
 Test failed.
 See above for more details.
 ```

-If you look closely, _it's the next to last assertion that's failing_.
+If you look closely, _it's the next to last assertion that's failing_:
+`logger.error` is turning up empty when we check for `helpers.MESSAGE_ID` as
-Everything else is already working as expected: `githubClient.fileNewIssue` is
+element `[0][0]`.
+Everything else is already working as expected:
-returning a rejected `Promise`, and consequently, `middleware.execute`
+`githubClient.fileNewIssue` is returning a rejected `Promise`, and
-resolves to that rejected value, and doesn't call
+consequently, `middleware.execute` resolves to that rejected value and
-`slackClient.addSuccessReaction`.
-The only issue here is that `logger.error`
+doesn't call `slackClient.addSuccessReaction`.
+The only issue here is that
-is empty.
+`logger.error` is empty.

-All we have to do to get the test to pass is update the function returned by
+All you need to do to get the test to pass is update the function returned by
-`handleFinish` to differentiate between `Error` messages and other types:
+`handleFinish` to differentiate between `Error` messages and other types of
+messages:

 ```js
 function handleFinish(messageId, middleware, response, next, done) {